 EWHC 842 (Admin).

-Jonathan Swift QC and Rachel Kamm represented HMRC in judicial review proceedings challenging the grant of search warrants.
+Jonathan Swift KC and Rachel Kamm represented HMRC in judicial review proceedings challenging the grant of search warrants.

 Abbey Forwarding Ltd (in liquidation) v Hone & Ors